DeepTrail/deepsecure/README.md

 ## 💬 Community & Support

-*   **[GitHub Discussions](https://github.com/DeepTrail/deepsecure/discussions):** <!-- TODO: Update link --> The primary forum for questions, sharing use cases, brainstorming ideas, and general discussions about DeepSecure and AI agent security.
+*   **[GitHub Discussions](https://github.com/DeepTrail/deepsecure/discussions):** The primary forum for questions, sharing use cases, brainstorming ideas, and general discussions about DeepSecure and AI agent security.
 This is where we want to build our community!
-*   **[GitHub Issues](https://github.com/DeepTrail/deepsecure/issues):** <!-- TODO: Update link --> For bug reports and specific, actionable feature requests.
+*   **[GitHub Issues](https://github.com/DeepTrail/deepsecure/issues):** For bug reports and specific, actionable feature requests.

 We're committed to fostering an open and welcoming community.